DoyleHWorks/NumberBaseball/README.md

 #### 🔚 **Program Exit**
 - In the main menu, selecting **Exit** invokes the **ExitPrompt**.
   - "Y": Closes the program.
   - "N": Returns to the main menu.
+- Before confirming, the program displays how many game records will be deleted upon exiting.

 #### 💾 **Future Feature: Player Database**
 - Planned to extend `Player` class to store data persistently, allowing for detailed performance analysis and leaderboards.
 - The initializer includes a setup for storing game records and tracking game progress.